 In addition to my dissertation, I have also published a number of scholarly articles.
 I have written about Hawaiian sandalwood as a globally-circulating commodity.
 I have written about the shared experiences of migrant workers and migratory birds on equatorial guano islands.
 More recently, I have written about working-class environmental experiences of the nineteenth-century Pacific; and an environmental microhistory of a nineteenth-century Pacific Ocean cyclone.
 I am currently working on a longue durée history of Polynesian migrations, diasporas, and transoceanic trade.
 These publications all reflect my interests at the intersections of labor and working-class history, trans-Pacific environmental history, and the parallels between nineteenth-century and twenty-first-century narratives of capitalist accumulation, Indigenous dispossession and resistance, proletarian environmentalisms, cosmopolitan experiences of migration and diaspora, and economic and ecological globalization.

-In addition to these projects, I have also written several op-eds, encyclopedia articles, book and film reviews, and contributed to public history projects.
+In addition to these projects, I have also written over a dozen op-eds, encyclopedia articles, book and film reviews, and contributed to public history projects.
 For more information, please see my curriculum vitae.